John Granville Harkness

-John Granville Harkness, J.P.
-(29 January 1831 - 22 June 1900) was a major-general in the British Army during the Victorian era.
+John Granville Harkness (29 January 1831 - 22 June 1900) was a major-general in the British Army during the Victorian era.

 Early life

 Harkness was born 29 January 1831 at Limehouse, London, to John Samuel Harkness, MD (1797-1842) and his wife Anne Harriette, née Eliot (1807-1884).
 As such, he descended from Northern Irish doctors on his paternal side and from a significant British military family on his maternal side.
 This side included his grandfather, Lieutenant-Colonel William Granville Eliot RHA, his great-grandfather Colonel Francis Perceval Eliot, his gg-grandfather, General Granville Elliott and his ggg-grandfather Major-General Roger Elliott.
 He was also a great-nephew of Captain Edward John Eliot.

 During the 1830s, his family moved to Ivy Lodge, London Road, Ore, Hastings, Sussex, where he attended the Misses Borrow's Preparatory School, Hastings, and later Temple School, Brighton.